-Students at Keyham Lodge School receive 3 lessons of humanities provision per week, whereby geography and history are taught on a rotational basis.
+Students at Keyham Lodge School receive weekly humanities lessons, whereby Geography and History are taught on a rotational basis.
 In Key Stage 4, students will receive 4 lessons a week if humanities is one of their chosen pathways.
 During the course of their study, they will follow the National Curriculum through a range of creative, well planned and inspiring activities that encourage progression and enthusiasm for the subject.

 Humanities is an inclusive department that is constantly redeveloping to suit the needs of our pupils.
 At both key stages, appropriate intervention is developed and support packages can be put into place.
 Our main aim is to create a positive learning environment, and encourage students to progress through increased participation, motivation and engagement.
 Students will have many opportunities to enrich their curriculum during humanities lessons as well as being given the chance to be involved in extracurricular activities.

 Assessment in the humanities department will be in the form of presentations, speeches, extended writing and test format.
-Assessments will be marked by myself but there will also be opportunity for self-assessment as well as peer assessment.
+Students have the opportunity for self-assessment as well as peer assessment.

 Extra- curricular opportunities